routeviews/google-cloud-storage/README.md

 ## Overview

-[Routeviews](http://www.routeviews.org)(RV) provides data collected from various route servers.
-The data comes from BGP peers to the route servers, historical data from at least 2004 is available.
+[Routeviews](http://www.routeviews.org)(RV) provides data collected from various route collectors.
+The data comes from BGP peers to the route collectors, historical data from at least 2004 is available.
 Review the RV website for specifics on data formats / timing.